ISISComputingGroup/EPICS-refl/BlockServer/blockserver_docs/configuration_rules.rst

 ----------

 #.
 Components cannot contain other components
 #.
-A component groups cannot contain blocks that are not in that component
+A component group cannot contain blocks that are not in that component
 #.
 When a component is loaded as part of a configuration its IOCs are started if they are not already started
 #.
 Components cannot be loaded on their own only as part of a configuration